 Yeah, I think they probably fit in stockings and stuff.

 Carolyn Daughters 4:37

 We also have a listener award for this episode.
 And that’s gonna go to Chris Zell.
 Thanks, Chris.
 Thank you Chris.
 Thanks for being a fan of Tea Tonic and Toxin, our book club and podcast.
 We appreciate you and to show our appreciation.
 We’re going to be sending you a very awesome Tea Tonic and Toxin sticker.
 We’re gonna do it.
 Beautiful there. are like this dark purple with white and red we’ve got the tea cup we have the gin and tonic we have the toxin which you should not be drinking.
-We have the website and the website.
-Teatonicandtoxin.com.
+Visit our website, www.teatonicandtoxin.com.
 And on Facebook and Instagram you can find us at @teatonicandtoxin.
 All you have to do to get one of these amazing stickers.
 Tell us sir What do they have to do?